-Activities supported by the National Indian Country Clearinghouse on Sexual Assault are determined by statute, federal regulations, and OVW policies.
-If an applicant receives an award, the funded project is bound by the provisions of this solicitation, the DOJ Financial Guide, any updates to the DOJ Financial Guide, the conditions of the recipient's award, and applicable laws and regulations.
+Activities supported by both phases of the Initiative are determined by statute, federal regulations, and OVW policies.
+If an applicant receives an award, the funded project is bound by the provisions of this solicitation, the DOJ Financial Guide, any updates to the DOJ Financial Guide, and the conditions of the recipient's award.